-PREREQUISITE: B OR HIGHER IN PREVIOUS ENGLISH CLASSES & TEACHER RECOMMENDATION The curriculum of the Honors English I class emphasizes expanded breadth and depth of content, requiring a measurably different amount of work from the regular English classes.
+PREREQUISITE: B OR HIGHER IN PREVIOUS ENGLISH CLASSES & TEACHER RECOMMENDATION

+The curriculum of the Honors English I class emphasizes expanded breadth and depth of content, requiring a measurably different amount of work from the regular English classes.
 Honors courses are for students who are highly motivated and have achieved at least a B in previous English classes.
-An exit project and/or exam is required.
+An exit project and/or exam is required in addition to a summer reading assignment involving the book A Separate Peace by John Knowles.
 All course requirements must be completed to pass.
 A fee is charged for this course.
 This is a weighted course.